aadilmallick/my-notes-docusaurus/docs/js-cookbook/08-TDD.md

 - **dependency injection**: Dependency injection avoids the mocking and spying issue
 - **treat code as a black box**: Treat the code you're testing as a black box - you only know the inputs and outputs.
 Pretend you have no idea what the function is actually doing.

+#### Do not test implementation details

+If you're mocking and spying all over the place, that may mean that you're testing implementation details of how a function is actually written, which is bad because it makes your test brittle and they will break if your function implementation changes.

+> [!IMPORTANT]
+> Anytime you write a test to test a function, you should almost never care about what the implementation details of that function are, and instead try to abstract it away as if it were a black box.

 #### Making testable classes

 When writing classes you want to later be able to test, make sure that all your class properties are able to be accessed.
 Give getters and setters for each one.